ady7ady7/career-log/README.md

 4.11 (Day 25)
 - Started the day with another portion of SQL exercises from my course - practising CTE and doing great, got max score today.
 (1hr)
 - Followed up with another Datalemur exercise CVS Health Pharmacy P3 - I used CTE because it felt much cleaner, and it also worked perfectly.
 Had some issues with platform accepting my submission, even though it was certainly correct - I also noticed an issue with sorting concated values - finally used the name of the value from before using CONCAT and it worked well.
 (30 mins)
+- Completed a new Python session on challenge mode - it was much more demanding and challenging than yesterday, which is nice as I definitely learned something today (2 hr)